-Following [3], [4] the clause space used by the refutation is the maximum number of clauses in any configuration M_i in the sequence.
-The total space used is the maximum over i of the total number of symbols needed to write down M_i .
-In other words, it is the total number of instances of variables occurring in M_i (we ignore punctuation and logical connectives).
+Following [18, 1] the clause space used by the refutation is the maximum number of clauses in any configuration $M_i$ in the sequence.
+The total space used is the maximum over i of the total number of symbols needed to write down $M_i$ .
+In other words, it is the total number of instances of variables occurring in $M_i$ (we ignore punctuation, logical connectives, and the actual labels of the variables, which take $O(\log n)$ bits to write).

-Clause space and its relation with proof size are by now well-studied [8], [9], [12], [13], [7].
-But much less is known about total space, despite it capturing more closely the intuitive idea of the memory required by a refutation.

-As well as being of theoretical interest, total space is also directly relevant for SAT solving.
-Memory use is a major problem for SAT solvers and a current goal of research is to understand the resources of time and space in resolution proofs, how they are connected to each other and how they can be optimized in the design of new SAT solvers.
-Here we are interested in the real amount of memory (bit size) needed while verifying the refutation, so total space is a more useful measure than clause space.
+Clause space and its relation with proof size are by now well-studied [6, 5, 7, 22, 2].
+But much less is known about total space, although it captures more closely the intuitive idea of the memory required by a refutation.
+As well as being of theoretical interest, total space is also potentially a useful measure for SAT solving.
+Memory use is a major problem for SAT solvers and a current goal of research is to understand the resources of time and space in resolution proofs, how they are connected to each other, and how they can be optimized in the design of new SAT solvers; see, for example, the recent survey [23].

-A. Results

-Every unsatisfiable CNF φ over n variables can be refuted in resolution in clause space n+1, which is the pebbling number of the brute-force treelike resolution refutation of φ [3].
-Since every clause in the refutation has width at most n, this gives an upper bound of n(n+1) on the total space of refuting φ (where the width of a clause is the number of literals in it).
+1.1.
+Results.
+Every unsatisfiable CNF $\varphi$ over n variables can be refuted in resolution in clause space n + 1, which is the pebbling number of the brute-force treelike resolution refutation of $\varphi$ [18].
+Since every clause in the refutation has width at most n, this gives an upper bound of n(n + 1) on the total space of refuting $\varphi$ (where the width of a clause is the number of literals in it).